 Section 2032 of the Deputy Mayor for Planning and Economic Development Limited Grant-Making Authority Act of 2012, effective September 12, 2012 (D.C.
 Law 19-168; D.C.
 Official Code § 1-328.04), is amended by adding a new subsection (q) to read as follows:

 “(q)(1) Notwithstanding section 1094 of the Grant Administration Act of 2013, effective December 24, 2013 (D.C.
 Law 20-61; D.C.
-Official Code § 1-328.13), in fiscal year 2022, the Deputy Mayor shall make grants to multiple Community Development Financial Institutions or Minority Depository Institutions located in the District of Columbia in an aggregate amount of up to $6 million to asses activities that support equitable economic recovery and increase access to loans, grants, technical assistance, and financial services to eligible entities.
+Official Code § 1-328.13), in Fiscal Year 2022, the Deputy Mayor shall make grants to multiple Community Development Financial Institutions or Minority Depository Institutions located in the District of Columbia in an aggregate amount of up to $1 million to assist activities that support equitable economic recovery and increase access to loans, grants, technical assistance, and financial services to eligible entities.

 “(2) An applicant shall submit a grant application in the form and with the information required by the Deputy Mayor, which may include: